 China: Land of Extremes & Contradictions

-David and Lois Sykes Scholarship to China Travel Report – Sage Goodwin, 2nd year DPhil in History
+David and Lois Sykes Scholarship to China Travel Report – Sage Goodwin (2017, DPhil History)

 Thanks to the incredible generosity of the David and Lois Sykes travel grant and the very kind administrative help of Louise Watson, in April 2019 I travelled to China alongside my friend and History of Art DPhil student Sylvia Alvares Correa to visit fellow Univite Barclay Bram Shoemaker.
 Barclay, whose Area Studies DPhil project is an ethnography of approaches to mental health in China, was based in Chengdu for the year conducting fieldwork.
 After seeing his Martlets talk on Chengdu’s Jianchuan Museum Cluster and the commemoration of the cultural revolution I became intrigued by the cultural impact of Communism.
 My History DPhil on television news coverage of the black freedom struggle interrogates democracy narratives and the American national self-imagination.
 The opportunity provided by the Sykes fund, to compare and contrast how a diametrically opposed belief-system has shaped a society, combined with a willing Mandarin-speaking guide and host was too good to pass up.
 Throw in an enthusiastic travel partner with a penchant for secular pilgrimages (Sylvia has literally co-founded Oxford’s Pilgrimage Studies Network) and it seemed the stars truly had aligned.